Skip to main content

 Young Men cohort

 This section overviews the raw and created industry variables available for the Young Men cohorts.
 Open-ended questions, e.g., "What kind of business or industry is/was this?", were included within various sections of the questionnaires during each interview.
 Verbatim responses to this question were coded by Census personnel using three-digit codes from the 1960, and for select variables, the 1980 classification systems (Census 1960, 1980).
-(See Attachment 2 in Codebook Supplement).
+(See Attachment 2 in the Young Men Codebook Supplement).
 Two- and one-digit edited versions of these raw variables are available for each cohort for most survey years.
-An extensive discussion of Census/CHRR editing and creation procedures that affect the industry variables can be found in the user note at the bottom of this page.
+An extensive discussion of Census/CHRR editing and creation procedures that affect the industry variables can be found in the important information note at the bottom of this page.

 Information with which to code the industry of the respondent's current job or current or last job was collected during each survey year.
 In addition, all surveys except the 1966, 1978, and 1980 gathered information on either the industry of intervening jobs, the longest intervening job, or the last job held.
 Five year retrospectives fielded in 1976 and 1981 collected data on the industry of the longest job held during the 1971-76 and 1976-81 periods.
 Industrial specification of a second or dual job was gathered in 1971, 1976, and 1981.
 Related questions fielded during individual survey years included: (1) in 1966, the industry of the job held a year ago, of the job held during the last full year of high school, of the first job held for one month or more after the respondent stopped attending school full-time, and of a (hypothetical) job or own business that the respondent would start should he lose his current job; and (2) in 1971 and 1976, the industry of an alternative job that those respondents who reported job-shopping while remaining employed with the same firm indicated that they could have had and/or had been offered.
 Edited variables from the Occupation & Industry (O & I) Rewrite are present for each survey year that provide one-, two-, and three-digit versions of many of these raw variables.
 The 1960 Census classification system is used exclusively to code industry information for this cohort.
-See the user note section for additional information.
+See the important information note for additional information.
 Finally, a variable entitled 'Industrial Diversification Score for Labor Market of Current Residence' was constructed for the 1966-70 survey years that provides an index of the degree to which the industrial composition of the respondent's local area resembles that of the national economy.

 Table YM1.
 Industrial Sector of Civilian Respondents' Current/Last Job by Survey Year: Young Men 1966-81